 If you have a strong local following, consider co-promoting with another local business so that you cater to consumers who care about keeping their business local and putting back into their community.

-Contests Can Strengthen Your Business and Build Your Brand
+Contests Can Strengthen Your Business & Grow Brand Awareness

 There are countless ways to promote a sweepstakes or giveaway, and endless themes, concepts, and prizes that can work to specifically target the audience you want.
 You can gain a larger fan base, create lasting brand-advocates, and learn from the participation of your audience all with a simple contest, so why wait?